 Walk into one of our classes during the year and you might see students reading anything from a fable to a classic or contemporary Australian novel.
 They may be studying the features of a play, a biography or a webpage.
 Perhaps they’re drafting an essay, putting the finishing touches to a short story, writing a poem or publishing their feature article.
 They could be delivering a persuasive speech, composing song lyrics, participating in a debate, writing a letter to the editor, producing a newspaper, critiquing a feature film, storyboarding a documentary or performing drama.

 Our Lower School courses are modern and innovative.
-They unite the understandings and expectations of the Australian Curriculum with the needs and context of our students.
+They unite the understandings and expectations of the Western Australian Curriculum with the needs and context of our students.
 Our courses offer students practical, creative and analytical opportunities that allow them to build subject specific skills along with autonomy and a sense of pride in their work.
 Students have the opportunity to work with contemporary resources that reflect a variety of genres and contexts.
-The Eaton Community College English Faculty also provides intensive literacy support with a Literacy Focused Teacher who provides individualised support for students needing extra assistance.

 The English Faculty has a number of highlights throughout the year.
 These include: